 - Can it be frozen?

-- Recipe tips and tricks
+- Recipe tips, tricks, and variation suggestions

 - Frequently asked questions

-- Other vegetarian Indian curries
+- Other vegetarian Indian curry recipes

 - Recipe